Coins of the South African pound: King George V third coinage (1931–36)

 The previous designs by George Kruger Gray for the reverse of all coins was continued.

 King George VI first coinage (1937–47)

 The obverse features the uncrowned King George VI design by T. Humphrey Paget.
 The previous reverse designs by George Kruger Gray for all coins was continued.

 King George VI second coinage (1948–50)

 The obverse continued the previous design by T. Humphrey Paget.
 The previous reverse designs by George Kruger Gray for all coins was continued except the 5-Shillings coin which features a prancing Springbok against a Karoo background designed by Coert Steynberg.

 King George VI third coinage (1951–52)

 The obverse continued the previous design by T. Humphrey Paget and the reverse the previous designs by George Kruger Gray.

 The 5-Shillings coin dated 1952 was a commemorative issue celebrating the 300th anniversary of the founding of Cape Town.
-The obverse continued the previous design by T. Humphrey Paget and the reverse a designs by Marion Walgate.
+The obverse continued the previous design by T. Humphrey Paget and the reverse a design by Marion Walgate.